Local tobacco control and stop smoking services

 Locator pin is based on longitude and latitude on ONS Counties and Unitary Authorities Full Extent Boundaries (December 2017).
 Location areas are planned for the next version.

 Data were collected in August and September 2018 and updated in May 2019 to reflect recent service changes.

-Data for Bournemouth Borough Council and Poole Borough Council are for the period prior to the merger on 1 April 2019.
+Unless specified below, data for Bournemouth Borough Council and Poole Borough Council are for the period prior to the merger on 1 April 2019.